LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Method

 \subsection{LoRA-Composer Pipeline Overview}

-LoRA-Composer utilizes a standard LoRA approach for subject registration, facilitating seamless integration of diverse subjects without requiring retraining for LoRA fusion.
-Our approach to the intricate task of multi-subject customization unfolds in two steps: initially, we create an accurate representation of each subject, followed by their coherent combination into an image.
-The process begins by acquiring a LoRA model, which can be achieved through training or downloading one shared by the community.
-Following this, LoRA-Composer efficiently combines these acquired LoRAs into a unified, coherent image.
-Additionally, to further refine the model's capability in managing multiple conditions simultaneously, we provide the option to incorporate image-based conditions, using T2I-Adapter\cite{mou2023t2i} or ControlNet\cite{zhang2023adding}.
+As shown in \cref{fig:method}(a), LoRA-Composer utilizes a standard LoRA approach for subject registration, facilitating seamless integration of diverse subjects without requiring training for LoRA fusion.
+Additionally, to further refine the model's capability in managing multiple conditions simultaneously, we provide the option to incorporate image-based conditions, using T2I-Adapter~\cite{mou2023t2i}.

 Our primary contribution is the introduction of the LoRA-Composer Block, depicted in \cref{fig:method}(b).
 In this innovation, we have re-designed the attention block within the U-Net architecture.
-Specifically, we preserved the residual block structure while adapting both the self-attention and cross-attention mechanisms.
-In the self-attention layer, we introduce Concept Isolation Constraints to effectively segregate different concepts, ensuring their distinctiveness.
-Concurrently, within the cross-attention mechanism, we implement Concept Injection Constraints designed to counteract concept vanishing.
-These strategies enable the refinement of the latent space into an image customized according to user preferences, utilizing both self-attention and cross-attention maps to direct this process effectively.
+Specifically, in the cross-attention layers, we implement concept injection constraints designed to counteract concept vanishing.
+Concurrently, within the self-attention layers, we introduce concept isolation constraints to effectively segregate different concepts, ensuring their distinctiveness.
+These strategies enable the refinement of the latent space into an image customized according to user preferences, utilizing both self-attention and cross-attention maps to direct the denoise process effectively.